Mr-Donot/platformer/README.md

 - timer shown at the end
 - score shown at the end

-First page :
-- "Adventure mode" --> all levels sorted
-- "Level mode" --> can choose the levels

 New gameplay :
 - 1v1 : 2 players, first to the winning block win